 One of the key elements of jazz is improvisation where musicians can display their incredible talent.
 Today, a subgenre called smooth jazz is quite popular with artists like Norah Jones, Chaka Khan and Sade pioneering it around the world.

-Music and Arts: Rock
+Popular Music Genres: Rock

 Rock music’s earliest version was rock and roll; a style of music developed in the 1950s in the United States.
 It was created to counter the clean pop songs which were popular at the time.
-Artists like Elvis Presley were considered rock and roll musicians because of the jerky dance moves and loud guitars they added to their songs.
+Artists like Elvis Presley were considered rock and roll musicians.
+This is because of the jerky dance moves and loud guitars they added to their songs.
 If you think about Rock today, you don’t really think of Elvis Presley.

 However, today’s Rock music is dominated by bands who have a guitar, a bass, a drum set, and a singer.
 Of course, there are more variations and more members, depending on what band and time period we look at; but generally this setup rings true.
 Just like pop music, Rock also deals with love and loss, but it’s definitely edgier.
 If you think of Rock giants like The Rolling Stones or Aerosmith, you definitely have some love songs in mind!